 The word ‘Kasuvu’ refers to the golden brocade border of the saree.
-In recent times there are more colours and different fibre threads which are also added to the saree.
+In recent times there are more colours and different fibre threads which are also been added to the saree.
 They also include patterns of flowers, birds, animals, trees and Lord Krishna.
-The Kadavu’s are handwoven and is made with a fineness of count in weaving, uses 100 % unbleached cotton but through time there have been changes made and they use both silk and cotton with time.
+The Kadavu are handwoven and is made with a fineness of count in weaving, use 100 % unbleached cotton but through time there have been changes made and they use both silk and cotton with time.

 3. Banarasi Saree